Oregon Battle of the Books

 Parent Info Session

-Please join us on Thursday, September 18th at 7pm at Market of Choice for an information session.
-OBOB Co-Chairs will be providing program information and answering questions.
+Mark your calendars!
+Please join us for an information session on Thursday, September 24, 2026 at 7:00 PM - Market of Choice (upstairs lounge area).
+OBOB Co-Chairs will share details about the program and answer questions.

 Moderator Resources